 At age 13 Ed was awarded an Art scholarship to Bedford School, England which accelerated his passion for art.
 He then went onto study Fine Art and Psychology at Reading University, England where he graduated with a First Class Honors Degree.
 Here his work explored social psychology and art.
 His dissertation was on the affects of the dissembodiment of virtual space on personality.

 Ed still explores the world of virtual space, focusing on abstract non-representational work.
 He currently lives in Nashville TN where he is an Art Dealer, Appraiser and Artist.
-His work can be found in collections across the US and UK and is represented in galleries in New York an Nashville TN.
+His work can be found in collections across the US and UK and is represented in galleries in New York, Atlanta, Knoxville, Chattanooga and Nashville TN.